 These Fellowships provide support for outstanding early-career scientists from around the globe based at a United States institution to improve and expand their research skills while directing their efforts towards problems of pressing conservation concern for the United States.
 Individuals who want to better link conservation science and theory with policy and management are encouraged to apply.
 We envision that the cadre of scientists supported by the Smith Fellows Program will eventually assume leadership positions across the field of conservation science.
 The Program is funded by the Cedar Tree Foundation, founded by Dr. David H. Smith, and administered by the Society For Conservation Biology.
 The Smith Fellows Program and its administrative host, the Society for Conservation Biology, are committed to equity, inclusion and diversity and invites individuals who bring a diversity of culture, experience and ideas to apply.

-To be eligible individuals must have completed their doctorate within the past five years or by the time the award is made in 2021.
+To be eligible individuals must have completed their doctorate within the past five years or by the time the award is made in 2022(September 2022 latest).
 Applicants who have not yet completed their doctorate must clearly indicate on the application the date the degree is expected.

 Fellows will spend up to three weeks per year during their fellowship attending Program-sponsored professional development retreats each year.
 These retreats provide opportunities to cultivate skills typically not covered during their academic education including: leadership, communications, professional and funder networks, and to gain better understanding of policy-making and application of research.
 Fellows are expected to pursue their research outlined in their proposal on a full-time basis.